SuperOfficeDocs/superoffice-docs/docs/customer-center/create-webform-with-template.md

 # Creating web forms using special templates in Service

-1. Create a template for the webform under the templates directory in Service.
+1. Create a template for the web form under the templates directory in Service.

     Example: *C:\SuperOffice\Customer Service\templates\special\mytemplate.html*

 2. Access the template from the www browser using the following address *.../scripts/customer.exe?action=spec...*